First Look: RAZE Network

 The three significant limitations of current privacy networks are; proof of generation’s astronomical costs and long verification processes, dreadful gas fees, and the need for transactions to be verified by a trusted third party.
 Raze overcomes Zether Protocol-based networks’ intrinsic limitations (see more about Zether protocol in our educational paper) by implementing the ∑-Bullets algorithm and their choice to develop on the Substrate Framework. ∑-Bullets decrease the proof size and verification period, lowering gas costs across the network, and with its transparent infrastructure, the need for a trusted third party is null. ∑-Bullets frees Raze from the core issues that other networks face, and being the first Polkadot-based privacy network, enabled Raze to implement a slew of other perks.

 The Substrate framework provides Raze with unique and plentiful advantages over other networks and is integral to its future dominance.
 Molding Raze into a hyper-scalable, Defi harmonious cross-chain privacy network, Dex, and lending platform.
-Scalability and Defi tools allow Raze to ensure that its investors and users grow alongside the network and provides a slew of benefits native to Raze.
+Scalability and Defi tools allow Raze to ensure that its investors and users grow alongside the network and provide a slew of benefits native to Raze.
 These elements unshackle Raze from the folly of convention, enabling the razing of limitations and trailblazing innovations that may propel Raze Network to a position of dominance in the market.

 Figure 1: Raze Competitor Comparison